deeheber/danielle-heberling-dot-xyz/content/blog/take-a-walk/index.md

 ![twitterPoll](./twitterPoll.png)

 Remembering to take breaks has helped me to get more done while working fewer hours, and I can support my teammates better by bringing my best self to my work.
 Maybe it can help you too.
 What are some of your favorite activities to do when taking a break during the work day?

+>Note: This post was originally published on the [Koan dev blog](https://dev.to/koan/the-secret-to-getting-more-done-5hjh)